 IV.
 Students will demonstrate an understanding of the complexities of citizenship and the process for making informed choices as engaged citizens in a diverse, multilingual3 world.
 [6 credit hours]

-Outcomes and Assessment Framework: Students will recognize historical and cultural differences arising from issues such as ethnicity, gender, language, nationality, race, religion, sexuality, and socioeconomic class; students will demonstrate a basic understanding of how these differences influence issues of social justice, both within the U.S. and globally; students will recognize and evaluate the ethical dilemmas, conflicts, and trade-offs involved in personal and collective decision making.
+Outcomes and Assessment Framework: Students will recognize historical and cultural differences arising from issues such as ethnicity, age, gender, language, nationality, race, religion, sexuality, and socioeconomic class; students will demonstrate a basic understanding of how these differences influence issues of social justice, both within the U.S. and globally; students will recognize and evaluate the ethical dilemmas, conflicts, and trade-offs involved in personal and collective decision making.
 Curricular Framework Students will take two courses, each with a topical or regional focus.
 The first course will include critical analysis of diversity issues as they relate to the contemporary United States.
 The second will be a non-US based course that includes critical analysis of local-to-global dynamics as they relate to the contemporary world.
 In addition, each course must address at least 2 of these 4 topics: societal and institutional change over time; civic engagement; cross-national/comparative issues; power and resistance.4

 1: i.e., interesting, analytical, problematic, complex, important, genuine, researchable...